Careers preparation at Sexey’s School

 |Post Sixth Form/Year 11||- Ex-Sexey’s students can access support from the Independent Careers Adviser in the year after they have left, e.g. Gap Year students, those wishing to change their university course, look for apprenticeships, or recovering from illness|

-All students can access up to date labour market information and research tools via Moodle and the School’s Independent Careers Advisor.
+All students can access up to date labour market information and research tools via the School’s Independent Careers Advisor and on the Student Information Area below.

 Full details of our Careers Policy can be read and downloaded here.